maximerihouey/QuickSelect-playground/README.md

 - Cython
 - Scala
 - Java
+- C

 ## Comparing the mean execution time

 The implementations of the algorithm are compared by computing the median of lists of different sizes.
 For each list size we build the array `[1, ..., list_size]` and time the execution of 250 Quickselect computations, the array is shuffle between each computation, the mean of those computations represent the mean execution time for that algorithm.

 ![Benchmark](https://github.com/maximerihouey/QuickSelect-playground/blob/master/quickselect_benchmark.png)

+The C-implementation seems to be doing worse than the Scala and Java implementations (which are non suprinsingly yielding similar performances), I believe this is because the method used to measure execution times in C is not adequat.

 ## Executing the benchmark